Since you are in Europe, it might be better to visit our online shop in France. Read more...

 A Retreat in Ireland By Caroline Dwyer photo by Sarah Dawson The realization of a long-held vision of the Irish Sangha was brought to fruition when dear Thay and fifty monastics were joyfully welcomed to Irish soil and led a four-day retreat in Killarney, County Kerry in April 2012.
 It…

-• Crayfish in a Lotus Pond
+• Mind in a Jar

 • What’s Now?